 ERP systems are inflexible, often counterintuitive, and can be downright cumbersome!
 Do you agree?

-New research indicates that many of you do…at least to some extent.
-A recent article in SmartData Collective has revealed that one-third of companies find it ‘difficult’ or ‘very difficult ‘to make changes to their ERP systems.
+Research indicates that many of you do, at least to some extent.
+An article in SmartData Collective has revealed that one-third of companies find it ‘difficult’ or ‘very difficult ‘to make changes to their ERP software.
 Author Robert Kugel explored three reasons why IT teams are struggling to implement these changes:

 All of these points are valid.
 However, I believe that there is one additional roadblock to adapting ERP systems:

 Most ERP systems were implemented 10, 15, or even 20 years ago.
 Since then, many organizations have developed custom codes to adapt these systems to fit their unique business processes.
 Continually adding custom code to your ERP system over the past years has made it a complicated system to change.
 Not only that, but it’s also much more challenging for you to be agile in meeting business demands.

 The average size of custom code in a typical SAP ERP software or Oracle EBS system amounts to two to three million lines of code!
 Dozens of different developers have patched these lines of code over the years.
 If you factor in the hundreds of configurations implemented in the ERP, you have a significant change management problem.
 It’s almost impossible to know the impact of a change, making risk a major concern.
 Before you start your project, you can only mitigate this risk by figuring out what will break, how to fix it, and pinpointing what to test.

 ERP Change is Difficult – But that’s Not Stopping Us!

 Although it’s clear that we face a lot of challenges, almost every ERP-run company is in the process of planning or implementing an ERP change.
 Our research has revealed that 30% of SAP customers are planning an enhancement package upgrade, nearly 15% are planning rollouts and support pack implementations, and almost 10% are about to go through a complete version upgrade.